VipranshOjha/Online-Shopping-App/README.md

 ## 🤝 Contribuing

-Contributions are wecme! Please fork the repository and submit a pull request for any enhancements or bug ixes.
+Contributions are welcome!Please fork the repository and submit a pull request for any enhancements or bug ixes.

 ---